LostInDimensions/CNN_colorizer/README.md

 ```

 **Note:** The model weights will be downloaded automatically (~106 MB) the first time you run the script.

+## Image Resolution

+The model was trained on images with a resolution of **256×256** pixels.
+It generalizes well to higher resolutions, and larger images can be colorized without resizing.

+There is no strict resolution limit.
+However, **artifacts may become more noticeable for very large images**, typically starting around **~1200×1200 pixels and above**, depending on image content.

 ## **Credits & References**